Maushundb/bmusings/content/pages/coaching/index.md

 <h2 style="text-align: center">Private, one-on-one coaching</h2>

-What if I told you that you could take advantage of this to massively accelerate your progress towards achieving your dream career in software?
+By signing up for my private, one-on-one coaching sessions, you’ll have consistent access to an experienced web developer, just like I did, to help guide you as you navigate your way through the world of software development.
+No more confusion, no more wondering what you need to know or how to learn it.

-My private, one-on-one coaching sessions are a way for me to help you do that.
 During our first meeting, I'll assess exactly where you are as a programmer and help you identify any gaps in knowledge you may have.
 All absolutely free for the first session and at no risk to you.

 Over the following few sessions, I will: